 He was catechized as “Aidan”–for St. Aidan of Lindisfarne–on July 22, 2012, at Holy Apostles Orthodox Christian Church in Tulsa, Oklahoma.
-While he isn’t quite sure where he stands on matters of religion at present, he hopes for an eventual membership within a fulfilling and affirming community of faith.
+While he isn’t quite sure where he stands on matters of religion at present, he’s intrigued by the possibility of God.
 Since February of 2013, he has been a resident of Daegu, South Korea, and a teacher of English as a second language, a profession he plans to pursue for at least the foreseeable future.
 He will leave Korea around the first of March 2015 and, after taking a long vacation in Seattle, will make final preparations to move to Taiwan.
-He’s exploring the possibility of joining the United States Foreign Service in a few years and hopes to spend his life doing what he can to show the world that America is, in fact, not full of ignorant, culturally-superior, gun-toting, self-infatuated fools but that those are just the ones we put on television–or occasionally elect president.
+He’s exploring the possibility of joining the United States Foreign Service in a few years and hopes to spend his life doing what he can to show the world that America is, in fact, not full of ignorant, culturally-superior, gun-toting, self-infatuated fools but that those are just the ones we put on television–or occasionablly elect to political office.
 Ultimately, he just wants to move to the Pacific Northwest, build himself a house out of mud, grow his food in a picturesque little garden, and open a quirky coffee shop/pub that’s really obscure and that you’ve probably never heard of.
 Finally, because he knows you’re wondering, yes, he did write this himself in the third person.
 Deal with it.

 Hi.
 I’m Roy-Gene.
 I write shit.